MQahawish/nanoGPT-music/README.md

+## Demo Video :movie_camera:

+A demonstration video of the project is available in a ZIP file named "Video Demonstration."
+Download it to see the project in action.

 ## Note on Commits :exclamation:

 > :warning: **Important:** Most of the initial work on this project was done locally and therefore, the commit history may not fully reflect the development timeline.
 This is largely due to the constraints of working with a large data set.